Wang-Lin-boop/AutoMD/README.md

 Installtion
 ====
-### 1. Install the Desmond academic edition.
+### 1. Install the Desmond package.

-Firstly, download the linux version of [Desmond package](https://www.deshawresearch.com/resources.html) and install it on you HPC or PC.
+Firstly, download the academic edition of [Desmond package](https://www.deshawresearch.com/resources.html) and install it on you HPC or PC.
 Of course, you can install the [SCHRODINGER package](https://www.schrodinger.com/downloads/releases) instead the academic edition of Desmond.
 Then, set the environment variable `$Desmond` to the installtion path of Desmond.  e.g. ```export Desmond=/public/home/wanglin3/software/DS21```.

 You can change the path to the installtion path of Desmond or SCHRODINGER, and run this command:
 ```
 echo "export Desmond=${PWD}/" >> ~/.bashrc
 ```

-### 2. Install the Viparr by pip.
+### 2. Install the viparr and msys by pip.

 Firstly, download the msys and viparr.
 ```